-- i) Type of private sector bank - ii) Performance evaluation of private sector bank basis or foundation for the operation, allowing all banking concerns to have the opportunity to compete for customers.
+i) Type of private sector bank

+ii) Performance evaluation of private sector bank

+While private sector banking does provide a wide range of benefits, this form of banking has to comply with governmental regulations that are in effect in the nation where the banks are located.
+This helps to provide a basis or foundation for the operation, allowing all banking concerns to have the opportunity to compete for customers.
 Typically, the regulations also help to establish guidelines for the creation of financial products that are offered to individual and commercial customers, while still allowing each bank to offer value-added benefits that help them to stand out among the different choices open to those potential customers.